 Spend an hour a day exploring sections of the two mentioned rivers in a two-person inflatable raft

-Fishing is popular all year round.
+Fishing is accessible all year round.
 Equipment can be supplied along with drinks and a picnic basket

 Horse Riding and Camel Safaris

-It is exhilarating to trek through the plains on horse or camel.
+Trekking through the plains on horse or camel is exhilarating.
 A reasonable degree of riding skill is required for the horses, but if you are somewhat adequate, this is a must trip.
 The horses have been reared from birth to be accustomed the bush and wildlife, so you can get very close to a herd of zebra or kudu without disturbing them.

 Overnight camel camping trips can also be arranged, if you fancy yourself a nomad for the night.